 The study shows more than a fifth of us will opt for a digital-first approach when offered.
 We want the government to do more too.
 54% of respondents want to see Number 10 to do more to drive digital, and one in five would vote for a political party that focussed on digital policies.

-Author Archives: Susan Billinge
+Posts By: Susan Billinge

 The Collider accelerator programme, which puts tech start-ups in contact with big brands and investors, is about to welcome it’s third intake of fledgling businesses.